-Take precautions such as wearing a money belt under your clothing, knowing the route before you get in the taxi, and locking up your passport and extra credit card in the hotel safe.
+Travel tip: Take precautions such as wearing a money belt under your clothing, knowing the route before you get in the taxi, and locking up your passport and extra credit card in the hotel safe.

-9. Forgetting to Call your Bank
+9. Forgetting to Call Your Bank

-Always contact your bank and/or financial institution to let them know where you will be traveling, how long you will be gone, and how to get in touch with you.
+Travel tip: Always contact your bank and/or financial institution to let them know where you will be traveling, how long you will be gone, and how to get in touch with you.

-The best way to exchange currency is by visiting official exchange kiosks, and tracking the look for the most favorable exchange rate.
+Travel tip: The best way to exchange currency is by visiting official exchange kiosks, and tracking the look for the most favorable exchange rate.
 Exchange fees vary widely and get more expensive at the airport.